xbukov15/atom-clang/README.md

 ### Installing

 This package should be installed through the Atom package manager.
+Search for package named [atom-clang](https://atom.io/packages/atom-clang).
 For the bleeding edge, you can clone this repository and link it into Atom with `apm` if desired.

 ### Global Configuration